googleinterns/virtual-queue/frontend/README.md

-#### SignUp/Login page using Vuejs and Firebase Authentication
+## SignUp/Login page using Vuejs and Firebase Authentication

-Functions that you will get when you add Firebase Authentication:
+####Functions that you will get when you add Firebase Authentication:

--The first page that will come up will be the login page.
+* The first page that will come up will be the login page.
--You have to enter your email and password and click “connect” and you will be directed to the home page, otherwise if you don’t have an account then you would need to sign up, for that click on “create one”.
+* You have to enter your email and password and click “connect” and you will be directed to the home page, otherwise if you don’t have an account then you would need to sign up, for that click on “create one”.
--Give your details on the signup page and click “sign up”.
+* Give your details on the signup page and click “sign up”.
--Now your account is created and you will be directed to the home page.
+* Now your account is created and you will be directed to the home page.
--If a person is not logged in and tries to access home page he will be directed to the login page.
+* If a person is not logged in and tries to access home page he will be directed to the login page.

-Important: Everything starts from the Home page.
+**Important: Everything starts from the Home page.
-Important: If a person is not logged in and he tries to access any other page apart from the ones mentioned in routes array in index.js, then he will be directed to the Login page automatically.
+Important: If a person is not logged in and he tries to access any other page apart from the ones mentioned in routes array in index.js, then he will be directed to the Login page automatically.**

-How to run the app?
+####How to run the app?

 -Install Vuejs:
       $npm install -g @vue/cli